llvm-git-migration/llvm-project/clang/docs/PointerAuthentication.rst

 authentication or extra treatment.
 This operation is not required to have the same behavior on a null pointer that the language implementation would.

-This is a treacherous operation that can easily result in `signing oracles`_.
+This is a treacherous operation that can easily result in signing oracles.
 Programs should use it seldom and carefully.

 ``ptrauth_auth_and_resign``